PyCFTBoot: A flexible interface for the conformal bootstrap: Overall structure

-\texttt{SDPB} learns everything that it needs to know about an optimization from an XML file \cite{s15}.
-Knowing that the points and bounds determine $x$ in (\ref{definition}) while \texttt{sdp.table} determines the polynomials, only the objective $o$ and the normalization $n$ are needed to write the XML.
-To rule out CFTs with a certain gap, one chooses an objective vector of zero and a normalization of \texttt{sdp.unit}.
-Another common task is maximizing a squared OPE coefficient.
-For this, the objective vector must be \texttt{sdp.unit} with the \texttt{PolynomialVector} for the $(\Delta, \ell, R)$ being maximized as the normalization.
-These are specified using \texttt{sdp.write\_xml(obj, norm, "name")} but it is often not necessary to call this function directly.
-A more convenient function is an implementation of the bisection described in \cite{rrtv08}, which works for identical scalars.
-To bisect over gaps in an $(\ell, R)$ operator, one should call \texttt{sdp.bisect(lower, upper, tol, [l, r])}.
-Since this method finds upper bounds, \texttt{upper} should be a gap where a $\Lambda$ solving (\ref{definition}) exists and \texttt{lower} should be a gap where such a $\Lambda$ does not.
-The boundary between allowed and disallowed regions is returned with a tolerance of \texttt{tol}.
+We have used the fact that $\beta$ is also the probability that a given test will reduce our uncertainty by a factor of $\beta$.
 Strictly speaking, when \texttt{SDPB} finishes finding a functional, the problem is called primal-dual optimal (another word for ``primal and dual feasible'').
 The bisection in \texttt{PyCFTBoot} does not wait for this to happen.
-Rather, it takes advantage of a very safe assumption: when dual feasibility is achieved before primal feasibility during \texttt{SDPB}'s iterations, it is only a matter of time before primal feasibility is achieved as well.\footnote{One must be careful when assuming the converse: that only unsolvable problems will achieve primal feasibility first.
+Rather, it takes advantage of a very safe assumption: when dual feasibility (time $L$) is achieved before primal feasibility (time $S$) during \texttt{SDPB}'s iterations, it is only a matter of time before primal feasibility is achieved as well.\footnote{One must be careful when assuming the converse: that only unsolvable problems will achieve primal feasibility first.
 Sometimes when testing a point far from the boundary, a primal-dual optimal solution will be approached with the opposite order.} If the full solution functional is desired after a bisection, it may be found with \texttt{sdp.solution\_functional(gap, [l, r])}.
 For an excluded $\Delta$, the returned functional must turn $(\ell, R)$'s matrix of \texttt{PolynomialVector}s into something positive definite.
 It is therefore useful to tune $\Delta$ until the determinant of this matrix is exactly zero.
 These zeros, returned by \texttt{sdp.extremal\_dimensions(functional, [l, r])}, are exactly the scaling dimensions in the spectrum of a CFT that lives on the boundary \cite{ep13}.
 Rather than obeying $\Lambda \cdot n = 1$, the functionals used by these methods are normalized to have a leading component of $1$.
 This reflects the alternate definition of a semidefinite program used by \texttt{SDPB}.
 Instead of (\ref{definition}), the program solves

 which is trivially equivalent \cite{s15}.
 One simply substitutes $\Lambda_0 = \frac{1}{n_0} \left ( 1 - \sum_{i = 1}^N \Lambda_i n_i \right )$ into (\ref{definition}).
 When we once again collect all terms proportional to $\Lambda_i$, we find that the $i^{\mathrm{th}}$ component of the reshuffled $\tilde{P}_{\ell, R}$ involves components $i$ and $0$ of $P_{\ell, R}$.
 Finally, we should describe \texttt{PyCFTBoot}'s built-in method for bounding OPE coefficients.
 The logic for this is easiest to write in the single correlator case: $\sum_{\mathcal{O} \neq I} \lambda^2_{\mathcal{O}} F_{-, \mathcal{O}} = -F_{-, I}$.
 Normalizing $\Lambda$ on the convolved conformal block of some particular $\mathcal{O}^{\prime}$ \cite{cr09},